ArrofiFahmi/Amazon_Rating_Sales/README.md

      -Ratings is variated, with Cord Management 4.5 and Condenser 3.9.
 #### Key Analysis:
   1. High Rating Across Categories:
-     - Across all three categories, the top products consistently maintain ratings above 4.4, suggesting strong quality and customer satisfaction.
+     - Across all 5 categories, the top products consistently maintain ratings above 4.4, suggesting strong quality and customer satisfaction.
      - Tablets in the Computers & Accessories category stand out as the highest-rated product among all categories analyzed.
   2. Specific Trends by Category:
-     -Home & Kitchen: Product types with utility or creative use, like CoffeePresses and AirFryers, rank highly, indicating strong demand for functional and innovative products in this category.
+     -Home & Kitchen: Product types with utility or creative use, like Coffee Presses and Air Fryers, rank highly, indicating strong demand for functional and innovative products in this category.
-     -Electronics: Essential tech-related accessories like StreamingClients and SurgeProtectors dominate, showing consumer reliance on key accessories for electronic setups.
+     -Electronics: Essential tech-related accessories like Streaming Clients and Surge Protectors dominate, showing consumer reliance on key accessories for electronic setups.
-     -Computers & Accessories: Peripheral items like DVICables and EthernetCables still hold strong ratings, reflecting quality expectations for necessary computing components.
+     -Computers & Accessories: Peripheral items like DVI Cables and Ethernet Cables still hold strong ratings, reflecting quality expectations for necessary computing components.
   3. Customer Priorities:
      - Categories with higher technological or practical usage tend to have more tightly clustered high ratings, as seen in Computers & Accessories and Electronics.
-     - Aesthetic or creative tools like PaintingMaterials and Paints in Home & Kitchen maintain high ratings, reflecting niche satisfaction.
+     - Aesthetic or creative tools like Painting Materials and Paints in Home & Kitchen maintain high ratings, reflecting niche satisfaction.

 ### Summary
-The analysis identifies top-rated product types for Home & Kitchen, Electronics, and Computers & Accessories.
+The analysis identifies top-rated product types for Home & Kitchen, Electronics, Office Product, Other, and Computers & Accessories.
 Products that combine innovation, practicality, or niche creativity tend to achieve the highest customer satisfaction.
-Among all categories, Tablets in Computers & Accessories achieve the highest mean rating, while SmallApplianceParts&Accessories lead in Home & Kitchen, and StreamingClients top the list in Electronics.
+Among all categories, Tablets in Computers & Accessories achieve the highest mean rating, Basic lead in Office Products, Cord Management lead in Other, while SmallApplianceParts&Accessories lead in Home & Kitchen, and StreamingClients top the list in Electronics.
 These findings can guide targeted product promotion and development strategies.
 ## 4. What are the Lowest 5 Ranking Products Based on Categories?
 To see what the product are and how we can fix it or giving recommendations
 ### Data Visualization and Results